hakobyansiras/tumorcomparer/_reports/2021-06-19-gsoc-week-one.md

 ## Conclusion

-The week was a great start to my open source journey.<br>
-I hope that the Open Source community finds a good contributor in me, by the end of summer.
+This week was really interesting with a lot of new information about package testing and automated github checks.